 - 2000: Organized Regional workshop for Dry Zone Asia.

 Research & Consulting Projects undertaken

-- 2012-13: UP-PMF (JICA funded) project has commissioned study to IIFM on 'NTFP Marketing and certification' in three forest divisions in UP.
-(On-going)
+- 2012-17: UP-PFM (JICA funded) project has commissioned study to IIFM on 'NTFP Marketing and certification' in three forest divisions in UP.

 - 2010-11: IIFM supported pilot study for developing standards for certification of Non-Timber Forest Products.
 The draft set of standards for forest certification of selected NTFPs of central India developed based on field conditions, consultation with various stakeholders and the developments at National and International level.
 The draft set of standards consists of 4 Principles, 17 Criteria and 55 Indicators.
 The purpose of these standards is to ensure that the raw material, used by forest enterprises and communities to manufacture their products is obtained from forests that are managed taking into consideration social benefits and environmental protection, while seeking to attain long term economic viability.

 - 2002-2004: IIFM was commissioned a study on Study in Northeast, Training in Certification and Auditing and Certification of forest areas by the Development Commissioner, Ministry Textiles, GoI.

 - 2001: A project on "Operational Strategy for Sustainable Forestry Development with Community Participation in India" has been commissioned by ITTO (Initially 6 FMUs in MP and Chhattisgarh then 2 FMUs each in states of Orissa, Gujarat, Sikkim and Kerala also included).

 - Proposed framework of National Forest Certification in India to the Government of India, Ministry of Environment and Forests.

 - Proposed revision in the National Working Plan Code 2014 for incorporation of C&I approach to Sustainable Forest Management.